 We are a clinical-stage biopharmaceutical company focused on the discovery, development and commercialization of novel treatments for patients suffering from hematological, pulmonary and cardiovascular disorders with high unmet medical need.
 We are a leader in understanding the role of the transforming growth factor-beta, or TGF-ß, family of proteins, which are master regulators of red blood cell and platelet production as well as of the growth, repair and maintenance of a number of tissues, including blood vessels, skeletal muscle and heart tissue.
 We are leveraging this understanding to develop large and small molecules that have the potential to provide meaningful and potentially disease-modifying benefit to patients.
 Targeting TGF-ß signaling pathways has been clinically proven to elicit robust changes in blood cells, blood vessels, skeletal muscle and heart tissue, which we believe provides a precedent and strong rationale for our strategy.
 Our lead protein therapeutic product candidate, KER-050, is being developed for the treatment of low blood cell counts, or cytopenias, including anemia and thrombocytopenia, in patients with myelodysplastic syndromes, or MDS, and in patients with myelofibrosis.
-Our lead small molecule product candidate, KER-047, is being developed for the treatment of functional iron deficiency.
-Our third product candidate, KER-012, is being developed for the treatment of pulmonary arterial hypertension, or PAH, and for the treatment of cardiovascular disorders.
+Our lead small molecule product candidate, KER-047, is being developed for the treatment of for the treatment of for the treatment of pulmonary arterial hypertension, or PAH, and for the treatment of cardiovascular disorders.